uhessentials/uhessentials.github.io/index.md

 This milestone started on November 4, 2017 and ended on November 22, 2017.

-The following mockup pages were made during M1:
+In this milestone, mockup pages were made for our application.
+Of the pages made, these include...
+- landing page
+- home page
+- profile page
+-

+Additionally, our application was also deployed to Galaxy, and can be visited via this URL: [http://uhessentials.meteorapp.com/](http://uhessentials.meteorapp.com/).

 This milestone had eight issues, all of which our progress was tracked via [UH Essentials Github Project M1](https://github.com/uhessentials/uhessentials/projects/1):

 <img src="/images/project-M1.png" width="600" height="500">

-## Milestone 2
+## Milestone 2: Application Functionality
 This milestone started on November 22, 2017.

 # Contact Us